liamconnor/FRBSearchSoft/index.md

 * Time: 9:30 - 17:00
 * Location: University of Amsterdam

+Notes on the workshop can be found [here](https://docs.google.com/document/d/1CiqdXnerSkbXhbEX4IseA0-ppgB29nnpodW7PZF5fmw/edit?usp=sharing). **Please feel free to add your notes and available data**

 ### People involved
 * Joeri van Leeuwen (ASTRON, Dwingeloo, the Netherlands)
 * Liam Connor (University of Amsterdam, Amsterdam, the Netherlands)